browserengineering/book/book/animations.md

 Opacity is a special kind of CSS filter.
 And where it makes sense, other filters that parameterize on some numeric input (such as [blur]) can also be animated just as easily.
+And as we'll see, all of them can be optimized to avoid raster entirely during the animation.

 Likewise, certain paint-only effects such as color and background-color are also possible to animate, since colors are numeric and can be interpolated.
 (In that ase, each color channel is interpolated independently.)
-According to the terminology of this chapter, paint-only effects are not a visual effect, but because they don't need layout they can be considered in the same category as visual effects, and with some extra effort hardware-accelerated in the same ways.
+These are also visual effects, but not quite of the same character, because background color doesn't apply a visual effect to a whole DOM subtree.
+It's instead a display list parameter that happens not to cause layout, but generally still needs raster.
+This makes them harder to optimize.

 :::